 Initially regarded as a member of the court’s conservative faction, she later emerged from William Rehnquist’s shadow (chief justice from 1986 to 2005) as a moderate and pragmatic conservative.
 On social issues, she often voted with liberal justices, and in several cases she upheld abortion rights.
 During her time on the bench, she was known for her dispassionate and carefully researched opinions and was regarded as a prominent justice because of her tendency to moderate the sharply divided Supreme Court.

-O'Connor announced her retirement from the Supreme Court on July 1, 2005.
+O’Connor announced her retirement from the Supreme Court on July 1, 2005.
 Her decision sparked dismay among pro-choice groups who worried that President George W. Bush would choose a replacement likely to overturn Roe v.
-Wade, the 1973 decision that established a woman's right to an abortion.
-She was replaced by Samuel Alito, who became the court's 110th justice in January 2006.
+Wade, the 1973 decision that established a woman’s right to an abortion.
+O’Connor was replaced by Samuel Alito, who became the court’s 110th justice in January 2006.
+In 2022, Alito authored the court's majority opinion overturning both Roe v.
+Wade and Planned Parenthood v.
+Casey, eliminating the Constitutional right to abortion access.